Home

 Ma Mere-isms: Guide to Living a Full and Happy Life

-Barbara Ipsaro has said many things over the years.
+Barbara Ipsaro has espoused and invented many expressions over the years.
 She is direct, smart, educated, funny and full of love.
-Below are some quotations that capture her expressions and her family traditions.
-A strong woman of faith, we adore her for her joyful approach to this chapter in her life.
-She is perpetually MA MERE!
+Below are some her and her family’s quotations that capture Barbara’s unique expressions and LaPorte family traditions.
+A few Bery-isms, Papa-ism’s and Bro-isms are added for good measure.
+A strong woman of faith, we adore Barbara for her joyful approach to this chapter in her life.
+She is for us perpetually MA MERE!

 ====================================================